Too Much Video Streaming To Choose From? It's Only Going To Get Worse

 "In one household you may decide that you need these services, in the next household they may be entirely different," she says.
 "There is that element of choice.
 There is the ability to add and drop the services much more fluidly than was the case with something like cable."

-Lotz says customers are experimenting too.
+Lotz says customers are experimenting, too.
 Many subscribe to a service to watch one particular show and cancel the subscription when it's over.
 Sometimes they can just buy a show a la carte.

 Some experts don't think this hodgepodge of services will last.